softintegration/stock_quant_package_product_unique/README.md

 Stock package with one product
 ------------------------------
-This module blocks the management of several products on the same package (one product per package).
+This module blocks the management of several products on the same package (one product per package) & add the product field as package field (not only in contents).